This Controversial Milwaukee Sheriff Says He Has A New Job At The Department Of Homeland Security

 "I will be leaving the position of sheriff to accept an appointment as an assistant secretary at the Department of Homeland Security," Clarke said on the radio program.
 "I'm both honored and humbled to be appointed to this position by Secretary Kelly, working for the Trump administration," he said.

 Clarke also said the position would be in the "office of Partnership and Programs" at the DHS.
 There is not an office by that name, but there is an Office of Partnership and Engagement at DHS.
-It is unclear what office Clarke was referring to.
+It is unclear which specific office within DHS Clarke was referring to.

 "I will be a liaison with state and local government with the private sector," Clarke added.
 "And one that's really near and dear to me, liaison with the state, local and tribal law enforcement," he said.